irobot-ros/ros2-performance/README.md

     bash get_sysroot.sh

 Create a ROS 2 workspace that you want to cross-compile.
-**NOTES:**
  - The cross-compilation script will mount the workspace as a Docker volume.
 This does not go well with symbolic links.
 For this reason ensure that the workspace contains the whole source code and not a symlink to the repositories.
  - It is recommended that the workspace contains the source code of all the ROS 2 dependencies of your packages.
-However, you can also cross-compile individual packages if you already have the cross-compiled dependencies somewhere, see [advanced section](advanced.md).
+However, you can also cross-compile individual packages if you already have the cross-compiled dependencies, see the [advanced section](advanced.md).

 We provide convenient scripts for downloading the ROS 2 sources for a specific distribution and for ignoring some packages that are not meant to be cross-compiled, e.g. visualization tools.
-If you want to cross-compile generic ROS 2 packages, see [advanced section](advanced.md).
+If you want to cross-compile generic ROS 2 packages, see the [advanced section](advanced.md).

     bash get_ros2_sources.sh --distro=foxy --ros2-path=~/ros2_cc_ws
     bash ignore_pkgs.sh ~/ros2_cc_ws foxy